manuelbirlo/CAL-Tutor/README.md

 During the navigation to the standard planes, holographic instruction cards can be displayed that describe the characteristics of the target anatomy.

 During the navigation phase user motion data is being recorded that can be downloaded via the HoloLens device portal.

+## Demo video:
 Click on the image below to see our CAL-Tutor demo video on youtube:
 [![Watch the video](/readme_assets/CAL-Tutor_demo_video_screenshot.png)](https://youtu.be/g0X4uLhCjoI)

-Please note:
+## Please note:
-The Unity project has been written in a short amount of time as part of a research project and should be cleaned up in future.
+The source code of this Unity project has been written in a short amount of time as part of a research project and should be cleaned up in future.
 This includes:
 - Reorganizing Unity assets into meaningful folders
-- Clean up of C# scripts
+- Code clean up of C# scripts